It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 A penny or two of my thoughts

-For what it’s worth (2¢ 😄), I had been taking the Vitacost Root2 turmeric curcumin supplement listed in this review religiously for a couple of years.
+For what it’s worth (2¢, 😄), I had been taking the Vitacost Root2 turmeric listed in this review religiously for a couple of years.

-It probably did a great job at other things too, since my health in the two years since my latest heart surgery has steadily improved — and I’d been taking that Vitacost curcumin since I got out of the hospital.
+It probably did a great job at other things too, since my health in the two years after that latest heart surgery steadily improved — and I’d been taking that Vitacost curcumin since I got out of the hospital.

 (Though there’s no way for me to measure those benefits like I can regarding joint pain, given the severity of my condition before the successful heart operation.
-I just feel a helluva lot better then I did back then.)
+I just feel a whole lot better than I did back then.)

 Another self-experiment